The Jordan canonical form of the Fr\'{e}chet derivative of a matrix function and the bivariate Jordan problem: The bivariate Jordan problem

 The previous observation is frightening, and we will not delve further into the epic undertaking of a complete solution to the bivariate Jordan problem.
 Instead, we give some general bounds on the size and number of the Jordan blocks in the degenerate case when \eqref{eq:nonzerograd} fails, based on the the concept of \emph{local degree}, that we define next.
 Given a bivariate polynomial $p(x,y)$ as in \eqref{pscal}, we define the \emph{local degree of $p$ at $(\lambda,\mu) \in \F^2$} as the smallest positive integer $d \geq 1$ such that there exists a biindex $\alpha=(\beta,\gamma) \in \N^2$ with $|\alpha|=\beta+\gamma=d$ and $\fpartial_{z^\alpha} p(\lambda,\mu) = \fpartial_{x^\beta y^\gamma}p(\lambda,\mu) \neq 0$.
 Note that $d \in \N$ except if all the Hasse derivatives of $p$ are zero, or equivalently, except if $p$ is constant.
 As the bivariate Jordan problem is trivial when $p$ is a constant, we henceforth exclude this case.

 Recall Remark \ref{ifmis1}: If either $m=1$ or $n=1$ (or both), Theorem \ref{main} can be applied regardless of the value of $p_x$ (if $m=1$) or regardless of the value of $p_y$ (if $n=1$).
-For this reason, from now on we also assume $m,n>1$.
+For this reason, from now on we also assume $m,n>1$. {Recall also that $\lceil \cdot \rceil$ and $\lfloor \cdot \rfloor$ denote the ceil and floor functions respectively.}